githubnext/blocks-template/README.md

 [Typescript](https://www.typescriptlang.org/) and bundled with [Vite](https://vitejs.dev/).
 Read on to learn how to build Blocks with it!

-#### GitHub Blocks API
+## What are blocks?

+Blocks allow you to extend GitHub's interface in some pretty powerful ways!
+It could be as simple as a custom renderer for files or folders in your repository, and it can be as flexible as a full interface for editing content.

+You can view any repository in the experimental Blocks interface at [blocks.githubnext.com](https://blocks.githubnext.com).

+> 🚨 Blocks is currently a technical preview!
+It may have bugs or issues, and should not be used for anything mission-critical.

+Check out some [blocks examples](https://blocks.githubnext.com/githubnext/blocks-tutorial) to get a better sense for what you can do with blocks, and see how some are authored.

+## Under the hood

-A Block is a React component; it receives props and returns JSX.
-The Blocks application provides props describing the content to render, and also callback props that Blocks can use to update content or metadata, or call the GitHub API.
+A Block is a React component; it receives a fixed set of props and returns JSX.
+The Blocks web application which knows how to find and render Blocks provides props describing the content to render, and also hooks that a Block can use to update content or metadata, or call the GitHub API.

 There are two kinds of of Blocks: File Blocks and Folder Blocks.
 Their API is mostly the same, except that File Blocks receive file content and Folder Blocks receive folder content.